 - Sports venues.
-Some sports organizations, including the National Hockey League and NASCAR, are deploying 5G to enrich the fan experience through real-time access to video highlights, such as instant replay and more immersive applications.
+Some sports organizations -- among them the National Hockey League and NASCAR -- are deploying 5G to enrich the fan experience through real-time access to video highlights, such as instant replay and more immersive applications.

 - Manufacturing.
 Companies can use 5G to speed connectivity from IoT sensors on machines to the cloud for more complex real-time analytics.
 The speed and low latency 5G provides means information extracted from the analytics can be put to use for real-time decision-making that could improve operations on the factory floor.

 - Smart cities and autonomous vehicles.
-Again, the low latency and speed of 5G make it a prime candidate to innovate city management and transportation.
-Streetlights, signals and other public safety applications would benefit from the wireless technology, enabling changes in patterns based on real-time events or AI models.
-Autonomous vehicles also use AI, machine learning and analytics to process information in real time, such as automatically reducing speeds due to road conditions or increased traffic.
+Again, the low latency, capacity and throughput of 5G make it a prime candidate to innovate city management and transportation.
+Streetlights, signals and other public safety applications can benefit from the wireless technology, enabling changes in patterns based on real-time events or AI models.
+Autonomous vehicles, which use AI along with machine learning and analytics to process information in real time, can communicate through 5G to automatically adjust speeds due to road conditions or increased traffic.

 5G enterprise challenges

 For all of 5G's benefits, enterprises should carefully consider its challenges in abandoning current wireless and wired infrastructure.

 Network security concerns